Last updated on April 19, 2026

 Best Soil for Snake Plant

-To support healthy development, the snake plant needs a well-draining soil mix.
-Use a sandy mix or cactus potting mix as the best choice, and avoid peat-based soil as it holds too much water.
+To support healthy development, this plant needs a well-draining soil mix.
+Use a sandy mix or cactus potting mix as the best choice, and avoid peat-based soil as it holds too much moisture.

 How to propagate Snake plant